guscastles/getting-and-cleaning-data/README.md

 > https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-The script *run_analisys.R* contains the functions
+The script *run_analisys.R* contains the functions with descriptive comments for each one:

 - run_project
 - download_data